pailhead/three-instanced-mesh/README.md

 # how it works

 Including the module once will allow the usage of `THREE.InstancedMesh` constructor, it should also patch three different shader chunks to attach the instancing logic.
-It's possible to trigger these defines from outside, but the depth materials are still buried in `THREE.WebGLShadows`.
+It's possible to trigger these defines from outside, ~~but the depth materials are still buried in `THREE.WebGLShadows`.~~ Absolute w00tness, three.js already has a mechanism in plase that allows for something like this to be done without hacking! :)

 The module contains a monkey patch that modifies the following three.js classes: